 A few weeks ago, we spent the day indigo dying several yards of fabric as a family project.
 I also dyed a couple of plain tote bags at that time.
-They came out okay for a first try, but I would have greatly benefitted from the Shibori & Natural Dyeing Course that is included in the bundle.
+They came out okay for a first try, but I would have greatly benefitted from the Shibori & Natural Dyeing Course (no longer available) that is included in the bundle.
 It’s basically a whole book about dyeing with indigo and natural dyes and includes 10 DIY dyeing projects.
 It’s normally $26, but the whole bundle with dozens of other patterns is only a couple dollars more!

 I highly recommend finding some type of book, or class, or friend to help you with your first indigo dyeing experience.
 It isn’t hard, but experienced friends will have some helpful tips.
 I’ll list some other resources (including links to the plain tote bags and indigo dye kit I used) at the end of this post.

-My indigo dyed tote bags ended up being a little bit plain.
+My indigo-dyed tote bags ended up being a little bit plain.
 I decided to add an embroidered patch using the butterfly embroidery pattern from I Heart Stitch Art.
 I honestly how long it would take to stitch this, but it went much more quickly than I anticipated!

 I always find that embroidery is easy to work on if I just get it started.
-I picked it up while I was nursing the baby, while I kept an eye on dinner, and other moments during the day when I tend to pick up my phone and mindlessly scroll.
+I picked it up while I was nursing the baby, while I kept an eye on dinner and other moments during the day when I tend to pick up my phone and mindlessly scroll.
 Stitching during those moments was much more relaxing and productive, and I finished it in only two days.